Jannabi (band): Philanthropy

 In November 2019, Jannabi donated their college festival fee to the development fund of Kyung Hee University, Choi's alma mater.

 In March 2020, following the cancellation of their second concert tour, "Nonsense II", due to the COVID-19 pandemic, Jannabi donated masks to the locals of Daegu.
 The fans were inspired and donated their concert refunds to the same beneficiaries and the locality's screening centers.

 In May 2022, Jannabi donated the entire amount of their college festival fee for the students of Kyung Hee University.
 In September 2022, Jannabi, who appeared at the Chilpo Jazz Festival, donated to Pohang for relief and recovery efforts after the city was hit by Typhoon Hinnamnor.

 In July 2023, Jannabi donated to the Hope Bridge Korea Disaster Relief Association to help aid in the recovery of those affected by the damage caused by the torrential rain and flooding across South Korea.
 In October 2023, Jannabi participated in Greenpeace's Honeybee Restaurant campaign video with actress Youn Yuh-jung by talent donation.
 Their song "Grippin'TheGreen" was used without a fee or royalty.

 In January 2024, Jannabi reportedly performed for free at the festival of Yatap High School, Choi's alma mater, and delivered goods worth to more than 500 students on December 28, 2023, as shared by the school officials in a phone call with The Daily Sports World.
 The school also shared that they built a small outdoor stage in 2023 to cater to students who want to do busking and named it "Jannabi Square."

-In March 2025, Jannabi donated to the Hope Bridge Korea Disaster Relief Association for the wildfire victims in the Ulsan, Gyeongbuk, and Gyeongnam regions.